BorisMolch/pfrontend-temp/content/blog/we-re-helping-launch-the-future-of-ar-at-snapdragon-spaces-berlin.md

 ctalink = ""
 ctatext = ""
 date = 2022-07-11T22:02:00Z
 description = "The future's so bright, you gotta wear shades.
-We're joining humbraum Berlin and Qualcomm Technologies to bring Patch's fantastic musical worlds to Snapdragon Spaces and a ton of new devices and markets." image = "/uploads/group-photo.jpg" title = "We're helping launch the future of AR with Snapdragon Spaces Berlin" type = "post"
+We're joining hubbraum Berlin and Qualcomm Technologies to bring Patch's fantastic musical worlds to Snapdragon Spaces and a ton of new devices and markets." image = "/uploads/group-photo.jpg" title = "We're helping launch the future of AR with Snapdragon Spaces Berlin" type = "post"